Average Rent Prices in Savannah

-The numbers tell the story: rent prices in Savannah costs considerably less here than in most US cities, with prices 26% below the benchmark.
-In dollar terms, that means a typical range of $739 to $2,218 $/mo.
+The numbers tell the story: rent prices in Savannah trends modestly above national prices by about 8%.
+In dollar terms, that means a typical range of $1,139 to $2,203 $/mo.
 This southern smaller city has a diversified Sun Belt economy growing faster than infrastructure can keep up with, which shapes everything from labor availability to material costs in this category.

 What makes Savannah's market for rent prices distinct?
 Start with the labor market: a balanced labor pool where you'll find competitive pricing if you compare options.
 Add in a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and you begin to see why prices land where they do.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.